March 14, 2022

 Introduction

 There are a lot of different personal finance apps on the market these days.
 Most people end up using an app that is specific to their own currency, but those who have lived, worked or studied in multiple countries are left using multiple platforms.
-In general, Mint.com is probably the most popular application out there for this.
-So the question is, is there a Mint app for multiple currencies?
-Let's take a look at some of the options out there!
+Historically, Mint.com was probably the most popular application out there for this.
+There are two slight problems with this: firstly, Mint doesn't actually support multiple countries.
+The second is that Mint actually closed down late last year.
+So where does that leave us?

 1. Goodbudget: This app allows you to budget money in different currencies and even sync budgets between different devices